budget-manager/budget-manager.github.io/ground-rules.md

 >If the team is not able to resolve the conflict internally, outside
 > assistance needs to be requested.
 This will depend on the nature
 >of the conflict.
->    * technical issues: Nick, Todd, Rishita
+>    * Technical issues: Nick, Todd, Rishita
->    * issues with collaboration: Sue, Estaban
+>    * Issues with collaboration: Sue, Estaban

 ## Roles for every team member